MAECProject/MAECProject.github.io/news/index.md

 ## Our latest news:

-**Next MAEC 5.0 Working Call Scheduled for April 26**
-Our next 1-hour bi-weekly community working call for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 will be held on April 26, 2017.
-Call details and the agenda topic(s) will be announced closer to the day.
-[More>>>](/working-call)

 **MAEC 5.0 Working Call on April 12 to Focus on “Vocabularies”**
 The main topic of our 1-hour bi-weekly community working call on [April 12, 2017](http://making-security-measurable.1364806.n2.nabble.com/MAEC-April-12-Working-Call-Agenda-tc7589517.html) for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 will be the [Vocabularies](https://docs.google.com/document/d/1btZGq2H6xtSsjrweL6NMXx7KHg6B2yIZkz9nSe6JZfA/edit#).